koraa/cupdev.net/contents/blog/002batchrename.md

 mv fuubar barbar
 ```

-One last example, where we replace files recoursively in the home directory:
+One last example, where we replace files recursively in the home directory:
-I use **find** instad of **ls** which lists a directory recoursively
+I use `find` instead of `ls` which lists a directory recursively
 (I am not actually running this and neither should you):

 ```bash